wilsonmar/azure-quickly/README.md

 This repo (at <a target="_blank" href="https://github.com/wilsonmar/azure-quickly">https://github.com/wilsonmar/azure-quickly</a>) contains automation scripts to invoke instead of manually mousing and typing through the Azure Portal (which is not quickly repeatable).

+We created these scripts while we learned to click through the Azure Portal and reference ARM templates.
+Within script code are references to documentation and tutorials related to the commands used.

 Most scripts in the rep are <strong>Bash shell scripts that run natively on MacOS and Linux</strong>.
 PowerShell scripts are used in cases where they are the only solution.
 Script code can run on Windowsw Git Bash Shell.

-We created these scripts while we took classes to learn both Azure and CLI Bash shell scripting.
-Most scripts in the rep are Bash shell scripts for their portability.
-Bash runs natively on MacOS and thus familiar to most developers.
-Bash scripts can run on Windows Git Shell.
-CLI calls PowerShell commands when PowerShell is the only solution.

-Within script code are references to documentation and tutorials related to the commands used.
+However, there is a risk that CLI functions may not work when its underlying <a target="_blank" href="https://docs.microsoft.com/en-us/rest/api/azure/">REST API</a> does work.
+So Postman files are included when appropriate.
+Additionally, some Bash scripts calls PowerShell commands when PowerShell is the only solution.

 ### Let's Go!